• Skip to primary navigation

 Table of Contents

-Manually abrasive methods are essentially different ways of removing the paint from the stone, using abrasive force in a manual way.
-So for example, scraping, sanding, or even wire-bristle brushing at the window sill, until the paint comes off.
+Manually abrasive methods are essentially different ways of removing the paint from the stone using abrasive force.
+So, for example, scraping, sanding, or even wire-bristle brushing at the window sill until the paint comes off.

 These methods can be effective, but they require a lot of effort and quite some strength.
 However, they can seriously damage the stone beneath the paint, so they aren’t usually recommended!

-Mechanically abrasive methods are basically the same as manually abrasive methods, but they use mechanical tools instead of having to put in your own force.
-So some of these would include high-pressure water cleaning or blasting sand or grit until the paint comes off from the stone.
+Mechanically abrasive methods are basically the same as manually abrasive methods, but they use mechanical tools instead of putting in your force.
+These include high-pressure water cleaning or blasting sand or grit until the paint comes off the stone.

-These can also be highly effective, and they’re a lot faster and easier to use.
-However, they can also significantly damage the stone beneath the paint, so they should be used only when needed, and with great care.
+These can also be highly effective and are much faster and easier to use.
+However, they can also significantly damage the stone beneath the paint, so they should be used only when needed and with great care.

 However, this can take a pretty long time, and during the process, the window sill will start to look worse and worse, so it’s not the prettiest or most effective of methods!

-Chemical removers are usually the go-to for stripping paint off the stone, as they can be incredibly effective, and don’t take a lot of time or effort.
+Chemical removers are usually the go-to for stripping paint off the stone, as they can be incredibly effective and don’t take much time or effort.

 A non-caustic solvent will be a water-soluble remover, and it will be best suited to removing oil and latex-based paints.
-They’re better than other more aggressive chemical removers, but they also might not be as effective, so it’s about finding the right balance.
+They’re better than other more aggressive chemical removers, but they might also be less effective, so it’s about finding the right balance.

-Caustic alkaline chemical removers, unlike the non-caustic ones, will be a lot more aggressive.
-This means that, as a general rule, they will be way more effective at removing the paint from the stone.
+Caustic alkaline chemical removers, unlike non-caustic ones, will be much more aggressive.
+As a general rule, this means that they will be way more effective at removing the paint from the stone.

-However, they can cause a great deal of damage if any residue is left behind, so it’s super important to thoroughly wash the stone after this method has been applied to remove the paint.
+However, they can cause great damage if any residue is left behind, so it’s super important to thoroughly wash the stone after this method has been applied to remove the paint.

-This method will only really work on water-thinned paints, but if that is the case, then it’s an excellent way of removing them without harming the stone beneath in any way.
+This method will only work on water-thinned paints, but if that is the case, then it’s an excellent way of removing them without harming the stone beneath.
 It will also leave the stone looking very clean, prepped for whatever you do with it next!

-This is probably one of the first methods that you should try, and the good old traditional way of getting paint off of stones: wash with water.
-Simple, but can be very effective in some cases!
+This is probably one of the first methods you should try, and the good old traditional way of getting paint off stones is to wash them with water.
+Simple, but it can be very effective in some cases!

-The downside is that it requires time and effort on your part, and a lot of scrubbing with a sponge soaked in warm water, maybe even some soap.
-It will only really be effective on old paints that are already on their way out, but it’s definitely worth a shot as it won’t harm the stone at all!
+The downside is that it requires time and effort on your part and a lot of scrubbing with a sponge soaked in warm water, maybe even some soap.
+It will only be effective on old paints already on their way out, but it’s definitely worth a shot, as it won’t harm the stone at all!

-This should be a last option kind of method, as it will usually be a bit pricey.
-But if all other methods fail, you can usually hire a professional that will have more advanced and specialized ways of removing paint from stone.
+This method should be the last option, as it will usually be a bit pricey.
+But if all other methods fail, you can usually hire a professional with more advanced and specialized ways of removing paint from stone.

-Removing paint from a concrete window sill will usually be slightly harder than removing it from a simple stone one, and this is usually because concrete is painted with far more layers.
+Removing paint from a concrete window sill will usually be slightly harder than removing it from a simple stone one, which is generally because concrete is painted with far more layers.

-The more layers of paint that the concrete has, the harder it will be to completely remove the entirety of the paint, and the more arduous of a task the job will be.
+The more layers of paint that the concrete has, the harder it will be to remove the paint completely, and the more arduous the job will be.

-However, you might be lucky and find that the window sill has only one or two layers of paint over the concrete, in which case it shouldn’t be too much of a struggle.
+However, you might be lucky and find that the window sill has only one or two layers of paint over the concrete, so it shouldn’t be too much of a struggle.

 You can use some of the same methods that are used when removing paint from a stone window sill, which we explained in the above point.

-This solution can be used on many surfaces, not just concrete, and it should strip the paint in its entirety, without damaging the concrete surface below.
-Plus, it should also leave the concrete smooth and clean, ready for a brand new coating of paint!
+This solution can be used on many surfaces, not just concrete, and should strip the paint in its entirety without damaging the concrete surface below.
+Plus, it should also leave the concrete smooth and clean, ready for a brand-new paint coating!

 Jim Bettesworth